-Designed to facilitate the implementation of EU labour technical support to exchange information, develop dayto-day cooperation routines, carry out inspections and, if necessary, settle disputes.
+Designed to facilitate the implementation of EU labour mobility legislation, the European Labour Authority (ELA) provides national authorities with operational and technical support to exchange information, develop dayto-day cooperation routines, carry out inspections and, if necessary, settle disputes.

-a number of existing committees and networks, thereby
+It ensures synergies with existing agencies and integrates a number of existing committees and networks, thereby simplifying cooperation amongst EU countries.

-By the time it reaches cruising speed, ELA should consist seconded from EU Member States as National Liaison Officers.
-It will have an annual budget of approximately ask the Authority to help.
+By the time it reaches cruising speed, ELA should consist of approximately 140 staff members, some of them seconded from EU Member States as National Liaison Officers.
+It will have an annual budget of approximately €50 million.